gvwilson/sdxpy/src/vm/index.md

 this means that the largest number we can represent directly is 256.
-[% t vm-op-codes %] uses the letters `r` and `v` to indicate instruction format, where `r` indicates a register identifier. and `v` indicates a constant value.
+[% t vm-op-codes %] uses the letters `r` and `v` to indicate instruction format, where `r` indicates a register identifier and `v` indicates a constant value.

 <div class="table" id="vm-op-codes" caption="Virtual machine op codes." markdown="1">